summer farm campOutdoor Play & Imagination

 Medieval Make Believe

-Welcome ye young lords and ladies, jesters & wizards, knights and princesses and princess-knights too!
+Welcome ye young lords and ladies, knights and princesses and princess-knights too!
 It's time to frolic with the fairies and help us defend the castle against rogues and dragons!

 Partake in the festive revelry of sword play, and archery.
 Sew your own dragon.
 Make clothespin fairies.
 Build a mini catapult.
 Decorate your own shield or crown.
 Create your own fairy wand or magic scepter and dabble in the science and lore of gems & geodes.
 Daily dress up and impromptu performances on our outdoor stage.